Arnavj3/CourseProject/README.md

 - the last cell will have the following search fields: artist, album, year, sentiment, profanity and lyric.
 You can use these search fields to find a song you're looking for.

+The following video explains all the different steps taken to create this project - https://www.youtube.com/watch?v=briL4ZidYhE